lemire/FastPFor/README.md

 With minor changes, all schemes will compile fine under compilers that do not support C++11.
 And porting the code to C should not be a challenge.

+In any case, we already support 3 major C++ compilers so portability is not a major issue.

 ## What if I prefer Java?